-Amazon reportedly to sell Nike shoes directly via brand registry
+Amazon reportedly to sell Nike shoes directly via brand registry designed to block knockoffs

 Shoes are popular products for counterfeiters, and Nike’s global brand is an especially alluring target.
 That’s put pressure on the athletic-apparel giant to police online sales more aggressively.

-Lindsay Drucker Mann, an analyst at Goldman Sachs Group, said earlier that Nike may be close to forging a tighter relationship with Amazon.
+Lindsay Drucker Mann, an analyst at Goldman Sachs Group, said earlier that Nike may be near to forging a closer relationship with Amazon.
 Currently, Nike is available on Amazon’s Zappos site, but not directly through the parent company.

 Most Read Stories